 Lidocaine, the active ingredient in hims’ delay spray, is a local anesthetic that’s used to numb specific areas of tissue.
-It’s one of the most popular anesthetics in the world, applied either locally as a spray or cream, or by injection into specific parts of the body.
+It’s one of the most commonly used anesthetics in the world, applied either locally as a spray or cream, or by injection into specific parts of the body.

 Anyway, lidocaine works by reducing sensitivity in your skin tissue.
-When it’s applied to your penis, lidocaine makes you feel less during foreplay and penetrative sex.
+When it’s applied to your penis, lidocaine makes you have less sensation during foreplay and penetrative sex.
 This means you’re less likely to ejaculate earlier than you or your partner would like you to.

-Studies of lidocaine sprays show that they work extremely well as a treatment for PE.
-In a 2003 study, men with PE went from an average intravaginal ejaculation latency time (IVELT) of just 84 seconds without the spray to 11 minutes and 21 seconds with it.
+Studies of lidocaine sprays show that they work very well as a treatment for PE.
+In a small 2003 study, men with PE went from an average intravaginal ejaculation latency time (IVELT) of just 84 seconds without the spray to 11 minutes and 21 seconds with it.

 The men who used the lidocaine spray didn’t report any negative effects on their orgasm quality or sexual experience.
 While lidocaine spray affects your sensitivity during sex, it doesn’t overly numb your penis or reduce sexual enjoyment.